 Supreme Court | State of Illinois Office of the Illinois Courts

-The Supreme Court is the state’s highest court; it also supervises and administers the state’s judicial system.
 The state is divided into five judicial districts, with three justices elected from the first district (Cook County) and one justice elected from each of the other four districts.
 Justices are elected in partisan elections for 10 years and may be retained in office for additional terms of 10 years.
 A chief justice is elected by the other justices for a term of three years.